dotnet/docs-maui/docs/platform-integration/essentials/file-picker.md

 ---
 title: "File picker"
-description: "Learn how to use the .MET MAUI FilePicker class in the Microsoft.Maui.Essentials namespace, which lets a user choose one or more files from the device." ms.date: 08/17/2021
+description: "Learn how to use the .NET MAUIFilePicker class in the Microsoft.Maui.Essentials namespace, which lets a user choose one or more files from the device." ms.date: 08/17/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---